 Not only are preserved benefits normally partially linked to inflation over the whole deferment period, but also pensions in payment are partially linked to inflation on a year-by-year basis.
 Some pension schemes grant full RPI coverage whereas others have a 5% limit (few schemes appear to have adopted the 2.5% limit permitted since 2005).
 Even for a lower limit, one still needs some idea of how much the full increase would be and how much to allow as a margin.

 Although UK inflation has hardly been above 5% in any year since the early 1990s, that has simply not always been the case, with some of us recalling the 1970s.
+At the time of writing, even CPIH has increased by 6.2% in the last year and is expected to increase further.
 Why should we assume that it must remain under control?
-Yes, the Bank of England has a remit to keep inflation under control but that is currently based upon the CPI rather than the RPI and they could still fail in that mission.
-Increases comparison charts for and between CPI, CPIH and RPI are shown, linked from RPI alone (since 1953), RPI and CPI (since 1975) and all three (since 1989).
+Yes, the Bank of England has a remit to keep inflation under control but that is currently based upon the CPI rather than the RPI and they are regarded as having failed in that mission.
+Increases comparison charts for and between CPI, CPIH and RPI are shown, linked from RPI alone (since 1953), RPI_v_CPI (since 1975) and CPIH_v_CPI (since 1989).